Bubobubobubobubo/sonic_pipe/README.md

 * **history** : print current session history.
 * **purge-history** : delete all files from history.
 * **save-history** : save the current Sonic Pipe session.

+## Help System

+Sonic Pipe includes an embedded documentation system that you can invoke directly from your playing buffer.
+Some help files are installed by default with the package.
+Your own help files can be added to SonicPipe by placing them in the `$HOME/.sonic-pi/sonic-pipe-help/` folder in the MarkDown format.
+This functionality is helpful to add custom documentation to your own libraries or to save code snippets that you wish to retrieve quickly.

+* **help** : display the list of available help files.
+* **help [name]** : print the selected help file.